 Projected benefit obligations are measured as the present value of expected payments.
 We discount those cash payments using the weighted average of market-observed yields for high-quality fixed-income securities with maturities that correspond to the expected timing of benefit payment.
-Generally, lower discount rates increase present values and increase subsequent-year pension expense; higher discount rates decrease present values and decrease subsequent-year pension expense; higher discount rate decrease present values and decrease subsequent-year pension expense; higher discount rates cost component, are recognized within Non-operating benefit costs in the Combined Statements of Income for plans sponsored by the Company.
+Generally, lower discount rates increase present values and increase subsequent-year pension expense; higher discount rates decrease present values and decrease subsequent-year pension expense.
+The components of net periodic benefit costs, other than the service cost component, are recognized within Non-operating benefit costs in the Combined Statements of Income for plans sponsored by the Company.